minio/docs/source/reference/minio-mc/mc-share-list.rst

    :depth: 2

 .. mc:: mc share list
+.. mc:: mc share ls

 Syntax
 -----------

 .. start-mc-share-list-desc

-The :mc:`mc share list` command displays any unexpired presigned URLs generated by :mc:`mc share upload` or :mc:`mc share download`
+The :mc:`mc share ls` command displays any unexpired presigned URLs generated by :mc:`mc share upload` or :mc:`mc share download`

 .. end-mc-share-list-desc

+The :mc:`mc share list` command has equivalent functionality to :mc:`mc share ls`.

 Applications can perform a ``PUT`` to retrieve the object from the URL.